mindspore-ai/docs/tutorials/source_en/orange_pi/model_infer.md

 ![model-infer5](../../source_zh_cn/orange_pi/images/model_infer5.png)

-The beginning of the file describes the information of hardware resources (Orange Pi development board) and the versions of CANN and MindSpore required for running the sample.
+The beginning of the file describes the information of hardware resources (OrangePi AIpro) and the versions of CANN and MindSpore required for running the sample.
 Please note to check the environment.
 For details on environment checking and setup, refer to [Environment Setup Guide](https://www.mindspore.cn/tutorials/en/r2.9.0/orange_pi/environment_setup.html).

 Step 4 Click the ⏩ button to run the sample.
 In the pop-up dialog box, click the "Restart" button, then the sample begins to run.